 The film explores the relationship between humans and Replicants – in particular the need to “retire” rogue Replicants – raising questions about artificial life and where the boundaries of what we consider ethical and human lie.
 In this way, it provides the perfect catalyst for ideas about emerging biotechnology and its wider philosophical implications.

-Joining the expert panel at the event were Dr. David Nayagam, a researcher working on the bionic eye project at The Bionics Institute, Associate Professor Megan Munsie, a stem cell biologist and bio-ethicist from University of Melbourne and Dr. Andi Horvath, a science communicator.
+Joining the expert panel at the event were Dr. David Nayagam, a researcher working on the bionic eye project at The Bionics Institute, Associate Professor Megan Munsie, a stem cell biologist, and bio-ethicist from the University of Melbourne and Dr. Andi Horvath, a science communicator.

 “Because by the second day of incubation, any cells that have undergone reversion mutation give rise to revertant colonies … We’ve already tried it – ethyl methanesulfonate – as an alkylating agent and potent mutagen; it created a virus so lethal the subject was dead before it even left the table.” – Dr. Eldon Tyrell in Blade Runner

 One of the panel’s tasks was to discuss quotes from the film, such as the gobbledygook quoted above from the evil head of the Tyrell Corporation, which distorts core scientific principles as well as the role and motivation of scientists.